It’s Switching Season! Now’s the best time to switch, with no price rises until 2026.

 Provider New line cost Details

-Sky £20 No charge if you already have an active phone line, otherwise £20 fee applies.
+Sky £20 No charge if an active line exists

 Virgin Media from £30 No fixed price.
 'Starting from £30 for standard install'.